jyutzler/Bridge-Systems/Defensive/vsNT/meckwell.md

 ### Meckwell vs. Strong 1NT
-Meckwwell features multiple ways to show single-suited or 5-4 hands.
+Meckwell features multiple ways to show single-suited or 5-4 hands.
    * double: long minor or both majors or 18+ HCP
    * 2♣: clubs and a major
    * 2♦: diamonds and a major